de846/de846.github.io/LFS.md

 We built binutils, then gcc (without c++ support intentionally) so that we could compile the sources for the C library (glibc-2.31).
 Now that we have a C library, we can compile libstdc++ so that we can recompile gcc with c++ support.

 Now that we have our target compiler with C and C++ support in `/tools`, we can recompile binutils for pass-2 with our versions of `cc` and `ar` by setting `CC=$LFS_TGT-gcc` and `AR=$LFS_TGT-ar`.

+## Day 3 (7/6/2020)

+I most recently have been following the compilation instructions for packages and got to the point where I am compiling `tcl8.6.10` to run its test suite.
+Tcl itself is going to be useful to run other tests later to ensure everything in the toolchain built properly.